-a.
-3, 4, or 5 Stars under DBJ Green Building Certification

-b.
-3, 4, or 5 Stars under BELS Certification

-c.
-B+, A or S rank under CASBEE Certification for Real Estate.
+- a.3, 4, or 5 Stars under DBJ Green Building Certification - b.3, 4, or 5 Stars under BELS Certification - c.B+, A or S rank under CASBEE Certification for Real Estate.

-Please refer to NMF's acquisition status of environmental certifications.
+\\Please refer to NMF's acquisition status of raising the Proportion of "Green" Properties in Our Portfolio.